owenboy9/nlp_attempt/README.md

 it's not entirely true.

-the general sentiment will most likely be a category for spythia to sort and save their prophetry in files. something like:
+the general sentiment is a category for spythia to sort and save their prophetry in files. something like:

 VERY SAD POEMS